Pedro-Aldea/LLM-Dataset-Generator/README.md

 Creating datasets for fine-tuning an LLM can be a daunting task and not so enjoyable :(

-Hence, I created and deployed an app called LLM Dataset Generator where you can upload your PDF file and create training and validation datasets and download it in 2 most-used formats, csv and jsonl.
+Hence, I created and deployed an app called LLM Dataset Generator where you can upload your PDF file and create training and validation datasets and download it in 2 most widely used fine-tuning dataset formats, csv and jsonl.

 The app gives you the flexibility to set your training and validation set split and set your own context.